gitee2github/digest-list-tools/README.en.md

 - setup_ima_digest_list_demo:
   Script with a predefined workflow to create digest lists.

-Both upload_digest_lists and gen_digest_lists have a modular design: they can support additional parsers/generators.
+Both manage_digest_lists and gen_digest_lists have a modular design: they can support additional parsers/generators.
 Third-party libraries should be placed in the $libdir/digestlist directory.